pluralsight/hydra-notifications/README.md

 #### Create the service notification case class

-Make sure it extends from `http.hydra.notifications.HydraNotification`
+Create the class in the client module and make sure it extends from `http.hydra.notifications.HydraNotification`

-Examples: SlackNotification and OpsGenieNotification
+Examples: SlackNotification and OpsGenieNotification in hydra.notifications.client

 #### Add the case class to the SprayJsonFormat